NicoYuCN/matFR/README.md

-# matFR

-matFR: A matlab toolbox for feature ranking
+# matFR: A matlab toolbox for feature ranking

 if the matFR toolbox is useful, please refer to
   Zhang, Z., Liang, X., Yu, S. and Xie, Y. (2020) matFR: a matlab toolbox for feature ranking.